ExciteMike/HeerenHageSwiersta/README.md

 # HeerenHageSwiersta
-Rust implementing of the type inference algorithm from paper "Generalizing Hindley-Milner Type Inference Algorithms" by Heeren, Hage, and Swierstra
+Rust implementation of the type inference algorithm from paper "Generalizing Hindley-Milner Type Inference Algorithms" by Heeren, Hage, and Swierstra